FDA approved for more than 25 years

 The telogen phase lasts around three months.
 Hair is no longer connected to the follicle but remains on the scalp.
 During this phase, hair is not growing.
 At any point, about 10 to 15 percent of your hair is in this resting phase before eventually shedding.

-Hair grows an average of a half inch per month, or six inches a year.
-However, there are several factors that can slow hair growth, or cause hair loss.
+Hair grows an average of a half an inch per month, or six inches a year.
+But several factors can slow hair growth or cause hair loss.

 Male Pattern Baldness

 One of the most common reasons for hair to stop growing is male pattern baldness (androgenetic alopecia).
-Male pattern baldness affects as many as 50 percent of men by age 50.
+The condition affects as many as 50 percent of men by age 50.

 It’s caused by a sensitivity to a male hormone known as dihydrotestosterone (DHT), which is a byproduct of testosterone.
-When DHT binds to receptors in hair follicles, it can cause hair follicle miniaturization (which is just a fancy way of saying that the follicle shrinks) and this causes hair to grow more slowly and ultimately fall out.
+When DHT binds to receptors in hair follicles, it can cause hair follicle miniaturization (which is just a fancy way of saying that the follicle shrinks).
+This leads to slower hair growth and, ultimately, hair loss.

 Male pattern baldness also shortens the anagen phase of the hair growth cycle.